AydarF/spotify-clone/README.md

 # spotify-clone
-A Spotify clone built with Spring Boot and React
+A Spotify clone built with Spring Boot, React and Material UI